dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 a single GPIO, yet, on one, I merely want to make the network stack the best in the world, and have more early adoptors using that, and wondering why their main OS didn't perform as well.

+A key bufferbloat problem in nearly all the hackerboards is that they run at 100Mbit, along with a 1000 packet fifo network queue - this translates lates out to nearly 100ms of delay in the stack itself that is not needed.

+The first thing I tried on all these hackerboards was fq_codel, and it worked *great*, cutting induced latencies below 5ms.
+Someone should go and make that the default qdisc on these....

 #### Pi1